spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/30-vmware-system-requirements.md

 ## Spectro Role Privileges

-ORIGINAL: The Spectro role privileges listed in the table must be applied to the spectro-template folder, hosts, clusters, virtual machines, templates, datastore, and network objects.
+Spectro role privileges listed in the table must be applied to the spectro-template folder, hosts, clusters, templates, datastore, network objects, and Virtual Machines (VMs).
+A separate table lists Spectro role privileges for VMs by category.

 <InfoBox>